 Even the smallest amount of physical activity can pay health and wellness dividends.
 The hospital is proud to support local opportunities for being physically active and eating well.
-That includes working to make Greene County communities more walk-able and ride-able through our work in the Active Living Workshop and the Active Living Council in partnership with many local stakeholders.
-The workshop was secured as a joint effort with the Purdue Extension office and was conducted by Health by Design.
+That includes working to make Greene County communities more walk-able and ride-able through our work with Humphreys Park (Linton City Park) and the City of Linton.
+We have partnered with them to support health and wellness initiatives in the park and to plan the walking trail that will extend from the hospital to the park!

-Greene County General Hospital is proud to support local farmers’ markets.
+Greene County General Hospital is proud to partner with and support local farmers’ markets.
 The Linton Farmers’ Market doubles SNAP, WIC, and Senor Farmers’ Market Nutrition Program Vouchers.
 Visit the manager’s tent at the market to find out how you can leverage benefits to purchase fresh, local, healthy food.

 The Linton Farmers’ Market holds it’s opening day in May at Humphreys Park (Linton City Park).
 The market runs through September and is open every Saturday from 9:00 a.m. – 1:00 p.m.

 We know that every moment of movement we give our bodies contributes to our overall health.
 Even just a walk around the house or a trip to the mailbox will pay dividends in health and wellness.
 No matter what you choose to do, just moving your body will help you feel and be healthier!